Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Type conversion of strategy parameters can fail with mock objects, requiring fallback logic.
 - Use feature flags (like `TALIB_AVAILABLE`) to conditionally use functionality based on available dependencies.
 - Abstract methods in base classes must be implemented in derived classes, even if they're not used in tests
+- Method signatures in implementation should match what tests expect, including parameter names and types

 ## Python 3.13 Compatibility